 - I think a lot.

 - Paper is beautiful.
-I love paper.
 I love how it feels.
-I love the music it makes when brush meets paper.
+I love the music when brush meets paper.

 - I’m proud to say that two unborn children were given my art for their nursery room.
 That still makes me smile.
 How awesome is that!

-- I am about 80% home bound now due to Lupus and Fibromyalgia.
-For three years my doctor, nurses and CNA's came to my home for my care.
-At this time friends have volunteered to help instead of CNA's.
+- I am about 80% home bound now due to Lupus and Chronic Regional Sympathetic Dystrophy.
+For three years my doctor, nurses and CNA’s came to my home for my care.
+At this time friends have volunteered to help instead of CNA’s.
 I am blessed.

 - I’m an avid reader.
 I love to learn new things.
 I have a strong interest in biology.